 - Lemon juice (instead of or in addition to the vinegar)

 - Pimentón (Spanish paprika)

 The sauce couldn’t be easier if you use a food processor: Using the pulse function, chop the herbs and garlic all together.
 Then add the other ingredients and process until you have a smooth (but not entirely uniform) paste.
 If too thick, add more olive oil.
 Taste and adjust as you like by adding a bit more spice or vinegar or whatever.

-[A more traditional method: chop all the solid ingredients finely and put them into a jar, together with the rest of the ingredients, and shake well.]
+Using a more traditional method: Chop all the solid ingredients finely and put them into a jar, together with the rest of the ingredients, and shake well.

 Let the sauce rest for an hour or two before using.
 (Some recipes call for letting the sauce rest overnight.)